siberianfox/tinygwiki/Connecting-TinyG.md

  * TinyG: `$ex=2`

 ## Wire Your Motors
+It's best to wire your motors when they are not yet in your machine.
+This way you can test drive them without worrying about mechanical issues such as excessive friction or crashing into the side of the machine.

+If your motors are already in a machine sometimes it's easier just to use one or more spare motors rather than remove one or more.
+It will not damage the TinyG board to drive an axis with no motor attached.

-First, turn off the power to TinyG.
+But first, turn off the power to TinyG.
 Never connect or disconnect anything (except possibly USB) with the power on.

 ### Motor Connectors (was "Synthetos Connector Kit")
 Most TinyG v7s and above have screw terminals and therefore do not need a motor connector kit.
 If you have a board that has quick release headers on it here are the mating parts: